eddmann/eddmann.github.io/_posts/2017/2017-12-11-creating-a-winning-audio-lambda-service-using-serverless-polly-and-compiled-sox.md

 ```

 This configuration defines a single Lambda function which is exposed via a root API Gateway path.
-This also provides a couple of environment variables which specifiy the SOX executable location, along with the desired intro and outro audio files.
+It also provides a couple of environment variables which specify the SOX executable location, along with the desired intro and outro audio files.
-We then use a [Serverless plugin](https://github.com/maciejtreder/serverless-apigw-binary) to correctly add the desired binary support to the API Gateway.
+We then use a [Serverless plugin](https://github.com/maciejtreder/serverless-apigw-binary) to correctly add binary support to the API Gateway.
-As we desire to use Polly within Lambda we permit access to both the `DescribeVoices` and `SynthesizeSpeech` actions.
+As we desire to use Polly within Lambda, we permit access to both the `DescribeVoices` and `SynthesizeSpeech` actions.
-Before continuing we should include the Serverless plugin we have defined as a development dependency.
+Before continuing, we should include the Serverless plugin we have defined as a development dependency.

 ```bash
 $ npm install serverless-apigw-binary --save-dev
 ```

-### Synthesising the Name
+## Synthesising the Name

-With this definition in-place we will move on to generating (synthesising) the provided name given to us by the client using Polly.
+With this definition in place, we will move on to generating (synthesising) the name provided by the client using Polly.
-If the client happens to not supply us with a desired voice we will randomly choose one from the list of available options.
+If the client does not supply a desired voice, we will randomly choose one from the list of available options.
-After creating a new file called `synthesise-name.js`, copy the following functions into the file.
+After creating a new file called `synthesise-name.js`, copy the following functions into the file:

 ```js
 'use strict';